-Under Section 12(d)(1) of the 1940 Act, a Fund may not (i) own more than 3% of the outstanding voting stock of an investment company, (ii) invest more than 5% of its total assets in any one investment company, or (iii) invest more than 10% of its total assets in the securities of investment companies.
-Such investments may include open-end investment companies, closed-end investment companies, exchange-traded funds ("ETFs"), business development companies ("BDCs"), real estate investment trusts ("REITs") and unit investment trusts ("UITs").
-Registered investment companies are permitted to invest in other investment companies beyond the limits set forth in Section 12(d)(1) in rules adopted under the 1940 Act, subject to certain conditions.
-However, the Funds may rely on Rule 12d1-4 of the 1940 Act, which provides an exemption from Section 12(d)(1), if the Fund satisfies certain conditions specified in the rule, including, among other conditions, that a Fund and its advisory group will not control (individually or in the aggregate) an acquired fund (e.g., hold more than 25% of the outstanding voting securities of an acquired fund that is a registered open-end management investment company).
-A Fund may also invest in an investment company in excess of the limits of Section 12(d)(1) in "cash sweep" arrangements in which a Fund invests all or a portion of its available cash in a money market fund.
+Pursuant to Section 12(d)(1) of the 1940 Act, the Funds may invest in the securities of other investment companies such that, as determined immediately after a purchase of such securities is made: (i) not more than 5% of the value of any of the individual Fund's total assets will be invested in the securities of any one investment company; (ii) not more than 10% of a Fund's total assets will be invested in the aggregate in securities of investment companies as a group; and (iii) not more than 3% of the outstanding voting stock of any one investment company will be owned by the respective Fund.
+The Funds may also rely on Rule 12d1-4 of the 1940 Act, which provides an exemption from Section 12(d)(1), if a Fund satisfies certain conditions specified in the rule, including, among other conditions, that the Fund and its advisory group will not control (individually or in the aggregate) an acquired fund (e.g., hold more than 25% of the outstanding voting securities of an acquired fund that is a registered open-end management investment company).
+A Fund may also invest in an investment company in excess of the limits of Section 12(d) (1) in "cash sweep" arrangements in which a Fund invests all or a portion of its available cash in a money market fund.
 As a shareholder of another investment company, a Fund would bear along with other shareholders, its pro rata portion of the investment company's expenses, including advisory fees.
 These expenses would be in addition to the advisory and other expenses that the Funds bear directly in connection with their own operations.

 Conversely, Rule 12d1-4 also permits other registered investment companies to invest in the Funds in excess of the limits set forth in Section 12(d) (1) subject to certain conditions, including that such registered investment companies enter into an agreement with the Trust unless they are part of the same group of investment companies as the Funds.

-A Fund may invest in an affiliated or unaffiliated ETF in reliance on Rule 12d1-4 for purposes of more efficiently or quickly equitizing cash compared to purchasing underlying portfolio securities and for other reasons.
-There may exist certain potential conflicts of interest for Matthews in connection with the Funds investing in its affiliated ETFs, however Matthews has aimed to mitigate such potential conflicts with the adoption of certain policies and procedures, including the waiver of the management fee attributable to any investment by a Fund in its affiliated ETFs.
+Certain affiliated funds with substantially similar investment strategies as the Funds may invest in a Fund in reliance on Rule 12d1-4 which is expected to result in the affiliated fund becoming a large shareholder of the Fund from time to time.
+There may exist certain potential conflicts of interest for Matthews in connection with an affiliated fund investing in the Funds, however Matthews has aimed to mitigate such potential conflicts with the adoption of certain policies and procedures with respect to such investments.